RefresherTowel/docs/statement/scripting.md

 This is normally called automatically at the end of `Update()`.
 Use it manually if you disable auto-processing or run custom update ordering.

+> This is not the same as `state.EvaluateTransitions();`, as this method actually changes state if a transition fires.
+This is version of the `EvaluateTransitions()` method, attached to the state machine, is the one that you are most likely to want to use.
+{. :warning}

 ---

 ### Per-State Timers (Advanced)